ISO 27001:2022

 Keeping your document version control up to date, making sure that version numbers match where used, having a review evidenced in the last 12 months, having documents that have no comments in are all good practices.

-ISO 27001 Clear Desk And Clear Screen FAQ
+Why is ISO 27001 Annex A 7.7 Clear Desk And Clear Screen important?

 ISO 27001 Annex A 7.7 Clear Desk and Clear Screen is important because we are looking at physical media that can easily be compromised, taken, stolen or accessed.
 Paper and devices are easy to control but also easy to overlook.
 A breach of this kind of information can be hard to spot until it is way too late.